tcsawyer/tcsawyer.github.io/cv.md

 ### Articles

-“Michael of Cornwall’s Second Invective Against Henry of Avranches,” with Paul Vinhage.
-Under review, _Journal of Medieval Latin_.
+“Michael of Cornwall’s Third Invective Against Henry of Avranches,” with Paul Vinhage.

 “Goliardic Networks: Circulation and Influence of Anglo-Latin Poetry in Fourteenth-Century England”